Invisalign® Treatmentsin Denver, CO

 If your dental insurance covers orthodontic treatment, Invisalign treatment may also be covered.
 It is important to check with your insurance provider prior to your visit or provide your insurance information while scheduling to ensure that an estimate is provided during your first appointment.
 To see what Insurance plans we offer, click here.

-Will I need to wear a retainer after my Invisalign Treatment is complete?
+Will I need to wear a retainer after my Invisalign treatment is complete?

-Dr. Gill or Dr. Kenson will suggest that you wear a retainer after treatment to prevent your teeth from shifting just as they would for braces.
+Dr. Kenson will suggest that you wear a retainer after treatment to prevent your teeth from shifting just as they would for braces.
 As each case is different, the length of time the retainers should be worn may vary.